Tired of getting poor grades on your high school or college essays?

 When you write essays, research papers, or other academic papers you can use different types of hooks relevant to your requirements.
 Some of the different attention grabbing hooks are:

-To give you a better understanding of the different types of opening sentences, we will be discussing hook statement examples.
+To give you a better understanding of the different types of opening sentences, we will be discussing essay hook examples.

 Starting your essay by asking a thought-provoking question can be a good way to engage the reader.
 Ask your reader a question that they can visualize.
 However, make sure to keep your questions relevant to the reader's interest.
 Avoid generalized, and yes or no questions.